-Housed under the Office of Workforce Innovation, BUSINESS AND INDUSTRY SERVICES is a specialized division with a presence on both the Clearwater and St. Petersburg campuses.
+OWI has a presence on both the Clearwater and St. Petersburg campuses.
 This department offers customized training for business and industry.
-A wide range of business courses includes the highly technical and specialized areas of medical, automotive, electronics, construction, manufacturing and information technology.
+A wide range of business courses includes the highly technical and specialized areas of medical, automotive, electronics, construction, manufacturing, and information technology.
 Additional courses and training programs can be developed to meet the goals of individual industries.

 Training enhancement may be offered at an industry site or at one of the Pinellas Technical College campuses.
 Each phase of the training process is managed by one of our education professionals.
 For further information, please contact the Office of Workforce Innovation on the Clearwater Campus (727-538-7167) to schedule a consultation.
-For a current list of offerings refer to our website: www.myptc.edu.
+For a current list of offerings refer to our website: